QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - HashMap in Java
 	- computes key.hashCode(), so no duplicate key
 	- default load factor = 0.75
+	-  any class can serve as a key if and only if it overrides the equals() and hashCode() method
+	- The bucket is a linkedlist but not java.util.Linkedlist.
+HashMap has its own implementation of the linkedlist.
+Therefore, it traverses through linkedlist and compares keys in each entry using keys.equals() until equals() returns true.
+Then, the value object is returned.
 #### Time Complexity:
 - Indexing: O(1) amortized
 - Search: O(1), worst: O(n)